-The Central Suriname Nature Reserve protects the upper watershed of the mighty Coppename River, as well as the headwaters of a number of other important rivers, covering a broad range of topography, ecosystems and habitats.
+The Central Suriname Nature Reserve protects the upper watershed of the mighty Coppename River and the headwaters of several other important rivers, covering a broad range of topography, ecosystems, and habitats.

-The easternmost tabletop mountain or "Tepui" of the Guiana Shield is located in the Reserve and there is the Wilhelmina Mountain Range in the South culminating at Juliana Top, Suriname's highest elevation at 1,230 m.a.s.l.
-(4,035 ft).
+The easternmost tabletop mountain or "Tepui" of the Guiana Shield is located in the Nature Reserve, including the Wilhelmina Mountain Range in the south, culminating at Juliana Top, Suriname's highest elevation at 1,230 m (4,035 ft).